 If the car was indeed defective in some way, this may present an opportunity for the family to file a wrongful death lawsuit for compensation for the death of the Acura driver, but this is not an easy task.
 It would be possible only if the defect were definitely identified and linked to an individual or company other than Mr. Benjamin himself – for example, a garage that had recently repaired the car or a parts manufacturer or supplier that supplied a defective part.

-Bearing in mind that there is a time limit during which a wrongful death lawsuit can be filed in New York State, any family member who has lost a loved one as a result of an accident which was due to the negligence of others should contact a personal injury lawyer as soon as possible after the accident.
-Most personal injury lawyers will provide a free consultation in which the accident can be discussed and an opinion given on the feasibility of a lawsuit being successful or even whether it is possible.
+Bearing in mind that there is a time limit during which a wrongful death lawsuit can be filed in New York State, any family member who has lost a loved one because of an accident which was due to the negligence of others should contact a personal injury lawyer as soon as possible after the accident.
+Moreover, a truck accident lawyer in Floral Park could help you understand your options better.
+In a truck accident, victims and their families could file a claim with insurance companies or file a lawsuit against the driver, the trucking company, and other involved parties.
+Seeking recovery in accidents, personal injury, or wrongful death cases might take some time, but you could be awarded economic and non-economic damages.
+Most personal injury lawyers will provide a free consultation in which the accident can be discussed, and an opinion given on the feasibility of a lawsuit being successful or even whether it is possible.